danielmiessler/fabric/patterns/extract_domains/system.md

 - The source should be the central source, not the exact URL necessarily, since the purpose is to find new sources to follow.

 - As such, if it's a person, link their profile that was in the input.
-If it's a company blog, output link the base blog URL.
+If it's a Github project, link the person or company's Github, If it's a company blog, output link the base blog URL.
 If it's a paper, link the publication site.
 Etc.

 - Only output each source once.